In this Azure SQL article, we will discuss a step-by-step guide to create a table in the Azure SQL database quickly.

 DateOfBirth DATE NOT NULL

-2. After writing the Query click on the Execute button as shown below.
+)2.
+After writing the Query, click on the Execute button, as shown below.

-4. To, verify if the table is created, you can expand the Database node –> Expand the Tables –> You can able to see the dbo.Student table has been created successfully without any issues.
+4. To verify if the table is created, you can expand the Database node –> Expand the Tables –> You can see the dbo.
+Student table has been created successfully without any issues.

-You may also like following the below articles
+You may also like following the articles below

 - How to get Azure SQL database connection string

-- How to rename Azure SQL database
+- How to rename the Azure SQL database

-- How To Change User Id And Password For Azure SQL Server Database
+- How To Change User ID and Password For Azure SQL Server Database

 - How to Export Azure SQL Database